How to Breed a Dog for the First Time

 If the dog starts to mate the female, it is best to leave them alone, do not get involved or intervene if the dogs cry.
 At that time, you must not separate them or throw water at them, because this could cause internal injuries.
 The process will take as much time as it should, do not interrupt.
 It typically lasts about 20 minutes.

-If you'd like to read similar articles to How to Breed a Dog for the First Time, we recommend you browse around our Pets category.
+If you want to read similar articles to How to Breed a Dog for the First Time, we recommend you visit our Pets category.